-1. An annual monetary assessment imposed before December 31, 2007 shall not exceed 15 million U.S. dollars.

-2. Beginning January 1, 2008, the 15 million U.S. dollar annual cap shall be adjusted for inflation in accordance with paragraphs 3 through 5.

-3. The period used for the accumulated inflation adjustment shall be calendar year 2006 through the most recent calendar year preceding the one in which the assessment is owed.

-4. The relevant inflation rate shall be the U.S. inflation rate as measured by the Producer Price Index for Finished Goods published by the U.S. Bureau of Labor Statistics.

-5. The inflation adjustment shall be estimated according to the following formula:
+- 1. An annual monetary assessment imposed before December 31, 2005 shall not exceed 15 million dollars (U.S.). - 2.
+Beginning January 1, 2006, the 15 million dollar (U.S.) annual cap shall be adjusted for inflation in accordance with paragraphs 3 through 5. - 3.
+The period used for the accumulated inflation adjustment shall be calendar year 2004 through the most recent calendar year preceding the one in which the assessment is owed. - 4.
+The relevant inflation rate shall be the U.S. inflation rate as measured by the Producer Price Index for Finished Goods published by the U.S. Bureau of Labor Statistics. - 5.
+The inflation adjustment shall be estimated according to the following formula:

-\$15 million x $(1 + \pi_i) = A$
+\$15 million x $$(1 + \pi_i) = A$$

-π_i = accumulated U.S. inflation rate from calendar year 2006 through the most recent calendar year preceding the one in which the assessment is owed.

-A = cap for the assessment for the year in question.
+- $\pi_i$ = accumulated U.S. inflation rate from calendar year 2004 through the most recent calendar year preceding the one in which the assessment is owed. - A = cap for the assessment for the year in question.